aanonymousboy/CML-Risk/README.md

 # Contrastive Multi-task Learning for Risk Prediction

-This repo provides a reference implementation of **CML-Risk** as described in the paper [Contrastive Multi-task Learning for Risk Prediction]():
+This repo provides a reference implementation of **CML-Risk** as described in the paper "Contrastive Multi-task Learning for Risk Prediction":

 --------------------